vijay-shankaranand/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
-Event does not already exist.
+Event does not exist.

     * 1c1.
 JobFestGo informs user that event does not already exist.